 1. Bigger Brands

-How does Google determine is a website is a brand?
+How does Google determine if a website is a brand?

-Google and Bing are going to use different methods, however by and large there are a number of resources out there that both will check to see if a site is a brand site, these may include:
+Google and Bing will use different methods; however, by and large, there are several resources out there that both will check to see if a site is a brand site.
+These may include:

 - Does the website have a Linkedin Page – and do people say they work there?

 - Is the site linked back to from the Profile of a followed Twitter account?

 - Does the site have a Facebook company page?

 - Does the site have contact pages and contact information?

 - Does the site have an About us page/section?